sociomantic-tsunami/lochness/README.md

 	defaultValue : 'node_modules/nessie-ui/dist'
 },
 {
-	// which Lochness environment should you use?
+	// which LochNess environment should you use?
 (Dev by default) name         : 'env',
 	alias        : 'e',
 	type         : String,